vladak/shield/README.md

 the WiFi/SoC chip is too high - for ambient temperature of twenty/thirty-ish degrees of Celsius, the sensor readings were forty-ish degrees of Celsius even though the code ran every couple of minutes to let the circuitry cool down.

-This, I bought the [Adafruit TMP117 ±0.1°C High Accuracy I2C Temperature Sensor](https://www.adafruit.com/product/4821),
+Thus, I bought the [Adafruit TMP117 ±0.1°C High Accuracy I2C Temperature Sensor](https://www.adafruit.com/product/4821),
 connected via STEMMA QT and this works fine.

 This repository is called 'shield' as an allude to [Stevenson screen](https://en.wikipedia.org/wiki/Stevenson_screen) because